 Attached is IRI (International Research Institute for Climate and Society) forecast simulation for ENSO conditions through the year 2020.

-Although there is no obvious correlation between the number of tropical systems/hurricanes with the landfall of them in the United States, residents of the coastal areas should always be hurricane aware, no matter the forecast.
+There is no obvious correlation between the number of tropical systems/hurricanes with the landfall of them in the United States.
+However, residents of the coastal areas should always be hurricane aware, no matter the forecast.
 Remember, the forecasts are for development and not the landfall of the systems.

 Our team will be actively following the tropical region activity worldwide, including Atlantic Basin systems.
 So stay tuned for further follow-up posts, forecast discussions, and nowcasting.